Crowds cheer Castro's death in Little Havana

 Few who left back in 1959 would have believed Fidel Castro would hang on to power for so long, only ceding the presidency to his brother Raul in recent years.

+Speaking alongside other lawmakers from Florida, Rep. Mario Diaz-Balart, who is Cuban-American, said, "Today is a reminder of how inevitable it is that the Castro dictatorship will soon enough be a nightmare of the past."

-Fidel Castro lived long enough to see a historic thaw in relations between Cuba and the United States.
+Castro lived long enough to see a historic thaw in relations between Cuba and the United States.
 The two nations re-established diplomatic relations in July 2015, and President Barack Obama visited the island this year.

 That thaw was welcomed particularly by younger Cuban-Americans but was more problematic for many of the older generation, who have supported strict US sanctions for decades as a means to pressure the repressive Cuban government.